parshu213/ETL-project/README.md

   3. Included a try and except condition to verify database connection and data upload was successful for both datasets.

 ## Insights
-After completing this project I have concluded it makes more sense to store this data in JSON format in MongoDB than relational tables in a SQL database.
+After completing this project I have concluded it makes more sense to store this data in JSON format in MongoDB than as relational tables in a SQL database.
 Considering there are only two (unrelated) data tables involved, I do not need to employ standard data normalization practices such as an ERD, table schema, or primary/foreign keys to properly store this data.